waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Warehouse Entrance: Southeast quadrant (likely Map 3_55).

 # Lessons Learned
 - S1 and S2 both toggle (12, 8).
-This explains the "unexpected" closing.
+This explains why (12, 8) closed when turning only one of them ON.
 - NPC movement or turn-based updates can make shutters appear to move on their own.
 - Trust the shutter report tool for state verification.